 How can I support and get involved with 7hills?

 We would love to meet you!
 We have lots of volunteer opportunities both throughout the week and for special projects.
-You can also work with us to coordinate drives for food, clothing, coat, etc. Please visit our Get Involved page for more details.
-You can also help by giving a gift to support our mission.
+You can also work with us to coordinate drives for food, clothing, coat, etc. Another way to help is by giving a gift to support our mission.
 Simply click the donate button and follow the prompts.
 You can also mail a check to us at 828 S. Seven Hills Ct., Fayetteville, AR, 72701 ATTN: Donations.
 Thank you for your interest!

 Does 7hills provide physical or mental health services to its clients?